philemonnwanne/projects/mini-project/readme.md

 ```
 CREATE DATABASE yourdatabase;
 ```
 > replace `yourdatabase` with your desired database name.
-Once the database has been created, we can now exit MySQL using the command `exit;`.
+Once the database has been created, we can now exit mySQL using the command `exit;`.
 Also remember to add the semi-colons.